jace-ys/vault-init/docs/storage.md

 #### Configuration

-- `--postgres-storage-connection-URL`: The URL to use for connecting to the Postgres server.
+- `--storage-postgres-connection-URL`: The URL to use for connecting to the Postgres server.